Goutamxd/-3D-Dragon-Carousel-/README.md

 🔹 Implement GSAP for smoother transitions

 # 🤝 Contributors
-👨‍💻 Gouti Dev - Web Designer & Developer
+👨‍💻 Goutam Dev - Web Designer & Developer

 🔥 Star this repo if you like it & feel free to contribute! 🚀